 Required Monthly Duties

-- Reconcile the checkbook to the bank statement.
+- Reconcile the checking account to the bank statement.

 - Reconcile any credit card or merchant accounts to the bank statement.

-- Generate financial reports for board and/or association meetings.
+- Generate financial reports for executive board and/or membership meetings.

 - Propose any budget amendments as needed.

-- Deposit and expend funds as needed and record in accounting software/ledger.
+- Deposit and disburse funds as needed and record in accounting software/ledger.

-- Record sales tax and state/national dues in escrow.
+- Record sales tax and state/national dues in escrow or liability account.

-- Coordinate with membership chair to report members/dues to Texas PTA.
+- Coordinate with the membership chair to submit members/dues to Texas PTA.